 Nothing makes one feel so strong as a call for help – Pope Paul VI

-Keep up to date with our schedule of outreach programs and services.
+Keep up to date with services at House of Ruth

 House of Ruth has been providing life-saving domestic violence services for residents of eastern Los Angeles and western San Bernardino counties since 1977.
 Participation in House of Ruth programming is open to all battered women and children.
 Many of House of Ruth’s services are available in both Spanish and English and are free of charge.
 There shall be no discrimination on the basis of race, color, gender, age, disability, ancestry, religion, national origin, medical condition, marital status, veteran status, or sexual orientation.